Fake Legal Notice Checker

 Formatting that imitates authority

-Fake badges, seals, and legal terminology can look convincing but still hide clear technical inconsistencies.
+Fake badges, seals, and excessive legal jargon can look convincing but hide clear technical inconsistencies.

 High-pressure deadlines